Manta-Network/docs/docs/guides/DolphinBridge.md

 If you don't already have a wallet installed, click the "Install" link for your chosen wallet.
 Once you install the wallet, it will give you instructions to set up your first account.
 When you are finished, refresh the page.

-🦊__Metamask:__ Dolphin Testnet supports substrate account connection through Polkadot.js, Talisman, and SubWallet.
-Ethereum account is supported only through Metamask wallet.
-You will only need to connect both substrate account and ethereum account when you are bridging from or to Moonriver.
-Otherwise, you are good with only connecting with one substrate account.
+🦊 __Metamask:__ You will only need to connect Metamask when you are bridging to or from Moonriver.

 <br/>